 360 Huntington Avenue, Boston, MA 02115

 Sixteen months of nursing-specific courses prepare you to sit for the National Council Licensure Examination (NCLEX-RN).
 A full-time registered nurse work experience is then required for 6 to 9 months.
 You retain your student status for your loan and insurance purposes enrolled in this Transition to Practice.
-This segment is followed by advanced courses in a speciality track and MS degree.
+This segment is followed by advanced courses in a specialty track and MS degree.

 The Direct Entry Masters’ program offers a student with a bachelor’s degree in another field to leverage that education and experience and enter as a graduate student Nursing.
 The program consists of two portions.
 The first 16 months is devoted to nursing-specific classes (undergraduate and graduate levels) including clinical rotations to meet the requirements for a Bachelor of Science Degree in Nursing (BSN).
 During this initial phase of the program, financial aid will be awarded on an undergraduate level.
 Once the BSN is completed, the student is eligible to sit for the nursing licensure exam or NCLEX.
 Successful completion of this examination results in a Registered Nurse or RN license.